 The Court requires the defendant to respond to the statement of information within a specified time period pursuant to section 17 of POCA.

 The prosecutor may serve a further statement of information at any time.
 The court may order the defendant to provide further specified information.

 The court may postpone confiscation proceedings and sentence the defendant pursuant to section 14 of POCA - The maximum period of postponement is two years unless there are exceptional circumstances; and

 The court may sentence the defendant if it is proceeding under section 6, prior to making the confiscation order - There is no requirement to complete the proceedings within a particular period or before sentence.

-Ivy Legal can manage the entire POCA process for your Council, at a fixed fee.
+Ivy Legal can manage the entire prosecution and POCA process for your Council.
 For further information, please contact us.

 Cases and issues on which we have commented: